vorni22/operating-systems/chapters/compute/synchronization/drills/tasks/race-condition/README.md

 For example, we cannot place it before a `mov` instruction, as the action of a `mov` is simply `read` or `write`.
 Instead, we can place it in front of an `inc` instruction if its operand is memory.

+Go to `chapters/compute/synchronization/drills/tasks/race-condition/support/`.
-Look at the code in `race-condition/support/asm/race_condition_lock.S`.
+Look at the code in `asm/race_condition_lock.S`.
-It's an Assembly equivalent of the code you've already seen many times so far (such as `race-condition/support/c/race_condition.c`).
+It's an Assembly equivalent of the code you've already seen many times so far (such as `c/race_condition.c`).
 Assemble and run it a few times.
 Notice the different results you get.